-North Rim Campground (90 sites, reservation-only): If you want to camp inside the park on the North Rim, this is your only option that doesn’t require a 4-wheel-drive vehicle.
+North Rim Campground (90 sites, reservation-only): If you want to camp inside the park on the North Rim, this is your only option that doesn’t require a four-wheel-drive vehicle.
 The campground is open from May 15 to October 31, though severe weather, especially late in the season, can affect road access and the availability of drinking water.

-Though you can get permits year-round, that doesn’t mean roads to the campground are always passable.
+Although you can get permits year-round, that doesn’t mean roads to the campground are always passable.
 A reservation is $10, plus an $8 per night camping fee.